armadillica/flamenco-worker-python/README.md

 ## Packaging for distribution

-Run `pyinstaller flamenco-worker.spec` to create a distributable directory in `dist/flamenco-worker-{version}` that contains a directly runnable Flamenco Worker.
-This build then doesn't require installing Python or any dependencies, and can be directly run on a target machine of the same OS.
+Run `mkdistfile.py` to create a distributable archive (`.zip` on Windows, `.tar.gz` on Linux and macOS) containing a runnable Flamenco Worker.
+This build doesn't require installing Python or any dependencies, and can be directly run on a target machine of the same OS.

 NOTE: pyinstaller must be run on each supported platform, to create files for that platform.
 It cannot cross-build.